 For a few applications it might be necessary to combine a microplate measurement with a cuvette measurement.
 The i-control software therefore allows the usage of one cuvette strip and one plate strip within one measurement script.
-The cuvette measurement has to be positioned before the microplate measurement.
+The cuvette measurement must be positioned before the microplate measurement.
 To perform an accurate microplate measurement, the cuvette door must not be open.
-The software therefore does not allow the user to use a Move cuvette OUT strip before the microplate measurement (see also chapter 4.12.3).
+The software therefore does not allow the user to use a Move cuvette OUT strip before the microplate measurement (see also chapter 4.12.3 i-control Cuvette Examples).